w0rm/elm-pool/README.md

 * Placing the cue ball behind the head string

-  1. The focal point is at the center of the area behind the head string
+  1. The focal point is at the center of the table ✅
   2. Hover over the table to choose where to place the cue ball
   3. The cue ball is rendered in red when it overlaps with other objects
-  4. Click to place the cue ball if it is not overlapping with other objects
+  4. Click to place the cue ball if it is not overlapping with other objects ✅

 * Aiming and shooting